 Mukti’s project will empower thousands of underprivileged women of the Himalayas region.
 She started a women's movement in Uttaranchal which empowers women politically, socially and economically.
 Mukti will take her working experience and translate it into a large area population.

-Renu is currently the Principal Secretary, Delhi Government.
-Previously, she was an officer of the Indian Administrative Service posted in Mizoram.
-Prior to this, from 2012-2015 she was the Deputy Chief of Mission of the Embassy of India in Brussels which looks after all work related to the European Union, Belgium and Luxembourg.
-A graduate from Lady Shri Ram College, Delhi, she has a M.Phil degree in Political Science from Jawaharlal Nehru University and a diplome from l’Institute International d’Administration Publique, ENA, Paris.
-She was selected as the international scholar in the prestigious Fondation Nationale d’Entreprise et Performance, Paris in 1999-2000 to work on the project l’Exercise du Pouvoir dans l’Administration et l’Entreprise Privee (management and administration in public and private enterprises).
+Renu, an officer of the Indian Administrative Service, 1988 is the Additional Chief Secretary (Finance, Planning & Home), Government of Delhi.
+Her previous posting as Principal Secretary (Finance & Home) was in Mizoram.
+Prior to this, from 2012-15 she was in Brussels as the Deputy Chief of Mission of the Embassy of India to the European Union, Belgium and Luxembourg.
+A graduate from Lady Shri Ram College, Delhi, she has a M.Phil degree in Political Science from Jawaharlal Nehru University and a doctorate from Sciences Po, Paris.
+She was selected as the international scholar in the prestigious Fondation Nationale d`Entreprise et Performance, Paris in 1999-2000 to work on the project “I`Exercise du Pouvoir dans l`Administration et l`Entreprise Privee” (management and administration in public and private enterprises).
 From 2000-2006, as the Secretary to the Chief Minister, Delhi, she also headed the ‘Bhagidari’ (Citizen-Government Partnership) initiative which won the United Nations Public Service Award 2005.
 Renu was associated with the writing of the first Human Development Report 2006 for Delhi.
-She has worked in the Ministry of Commerce & Industry from 2006-2011, both as a Director and later as a Joint Secretary.
-In her service period spanning more than 25 years she has held diverse portfolios relating to district and municipal administration, finance, taxation, commerce, industry, personnel and good governance.
-She is a Fellow of the Inaugural Class of Aspen’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.
+She has worked in the Ministry of Commerce & Industry from 2006-11, both as a Director and later as a Joint Secretary.
+In her service period spanning more than thirty years she has held diverse portfolios related to district and municipal administration, finance, taxation, commerce, industry, personnel and good governance.

 Leadership project/venture: Manual for the Implementation of the Right to Information Act